TheBrightSparkDev/dev-inition/README.md

 4. Choose your preferred method
 5. Choose the repository and deploy.
 6. Things you'll need to do to ensure your system deploys correctly is:
-7. Create a procfile containing the follwoing text:
+7. Create a procfile containing the following text:
    - web: python app.py
 8. Create a requirements.txt with the following content:
    - click==8.0.4